rapidsai/spark-examples/getting-started-guides/csp/gcp/gcp.md

         --enable-component-gateway
     ```

-This cluster should now have met prerequisites.
+This cluster should now have met the prerequisites for hosting a RAPIDS Spark XGBoost Applications.

 #### Step 2.
 Copy sample data in to GCS Bucket
     Copy the sample data<link> into the same GCS bucket where the GPU initialization scripts are stored.
 The GCS directory structure should look like the followinf